Mullapudi Venkata Ramana: Autobiography

 Kothi Kommachi, Inkothi Kommachi and Mukkothi Kommachi are Mullapudi's three-volume autobiography in books and audio forms.
 Just like the titles, the story keep hopping timelines and incidents.
 To put it in Mullapudi's own words, "it is like a monkey hopping from one branch to another branch."

 Awards

-Though Mullapudis' career has many faces – journalist, story teller, film critic, film story writer, dialogue writer and a popular film personality who represented a genre that produced the finest work in film arts, literature, journalism – many are dissatisfied that he hasn't been nominated for Padma awards, instituted by Government of India.
+Though Mullapudis' career has many faces – journalist, story teller, film critic, film story writer, dialogue writer and a popular film personality who represented a genre that produced the finest work in film arts, literature, journalism – many are dissatisfied that he has not been nominated for Padma awards, instituted by Government of India.
 His humble background and disinclination to associate with any political party could have been the reason for this.

 However, he received endless appreciation of the Telugu people for his excellent work and has made a respectable place in their hearts.
 He is one of those who kept the flag of Telugu pride flying high.